Hard Kill

-Hard Kill is a 2020 American action thriller film directed by Matt Eskandari, starring Jesse Metcalfe, Bruce Willis, and Natalie Eva Marie.
-It was released on August 21, 2020, by Vertical Entertainment.
+Hard Kill is a 2020 American action thriller film directed by Matt Eskandari, starring Jesse Metcalfe, Bruce Willis, Natalie Eva Marie, Lala Kent, Texas Battle, Swen Temmel, Sergio Rizzulto, Tyler Jon Olson, and Jon Galanis.
+The film follows a CEO who hires a group of mercenaries to retrieve both a piece of technology and his kidnapped daughter.
+It was released on August 21, 2020, by Vertical Entertainment, and was critically panned.

 Plot

 Upset that her revolutionary technology will be misused for military purposes, Eva Chalmers approaches an extremist known as the Pardoner, who promises to help her use it to save the world.
 When she balks at his terrorist plans, he takes her hostage and attempts to coerce her father, Donovan, into revealing the code to activate it.
 Donovan hires a team of mercenaries led by Derek Miller to rescue Eva and recover the tech.